openhab/openhab-addons/bundles/org.openhab.binding.argoclima/README.md

 ## Supported Things

-- `argoclima-remote`: Represents a HVAC device which is controlled remotely - through vendor's web application
+- `remote`: Represents a HVAC device which is controlled remotely - through vendor's web application
-- `argoclima-local`: Represents a locally available device, which openHAB interacts with directly *(or indirectly, through a stub server)*.
+- `local`: Represents a locally available device, which openHAB interacts with directly *(or indirectly, through a stub server)*.
 Refer to [Connection Modes](#connection-modes) for more details.

 The binding has been primarily developed and tested using [Ulisse 13 DCI ECO Wi-Fi](https://argoclima.com/en/prodotti/argo-ulisse-eco/) device.